ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As also discussed in {{ssec-authorization-response}}, this enables a Resource Server to unambiguously process a received access token, also in case the Resource Server runs multiple applications or application profiles that involve different scope semantics.

 The extended format is intended only for the 'scope' claim of access tokens, for the cases where the claim takes as value a CBOR byte string.
-That is, the extended format does not apply to the 'scope' parameter included in ACE messages, i.e. the Authorization Request and Authorization Response exchanged between the client and the Authorization Server (see Sections 5.8.1 and 5.8.2 of {{I-D.ietf-ace-oauth-authz}}), the AS Request Creation Hints message from the Resource Server (see Section 5.3 of {{I-D.ietf-ace-oauth-authz}}), and the Introspection Response from the Authorization Server (see Section 5.9.2 of {{I-D.ietf-ace-oauth-authz}}).
+That is, the extended format does not apply to the 'scope' parameter included in ACE messages, i.e. the Authorization Request and Authorization Response exchanged between the client and the Authorization Server (see {{Sections 5.8.1 and 5.8.2 of I-D.ietf-ace-oauth-authz}}), the AS Request Creation Hints message from the Resource Server (see {{Section 5.3 of I-D.ietf-ace-oauth-authz}}), and the Introspection Response from the Authorization Server (see {{Section 5.9.2 of I-D.ietf-ace-oauth-authz}}).

 The value of the 'scope' claim following the extended format is composed as follows.
 Given the original scope using a semantics SEM and encoded as a CBOR byte string, the corresponding extended scope is encoded as a tagged CBOR byte string, wrapping a CBOR sequence {{RFC8742}} of two elements.
 In particular: